tybottorff/bottorffdocs/notes/literature_notes.md

  - FoxP3 is main Treg transcription factor, associated with high CD25 expression
  - Tregs defined as CD3<sup>+</sup>CD4<sup>+</sup>CD25<sup>high</sup>FoxP3<sup>+</sup>CD127<sup>low</sup>
  - Tregs can develop in thymus (tTregs, express FoxP3, high autoaffinity TCR, provide tolerance to autoantigens) or peripherally (pTregs, prevent local inflammation in presence of exogenous antigens) from effector cells
+# Tumor invasion in the central airway is a risk factor for early-onset checkpoint inhibitor pneumonitis in patients with non-small cell lung cancer
+ - pneumonitis irAE that develops earlier is more severe
+ - tumor invasion into central airway may be a source of inflammation, contributing to pneumonitis
+ - patients with tumor invasion into central airway may have higher levels of systemic inflamamtion
 # Tumor-reactive CD8<sup>+</sup> T cells enter a TCF1<sup>+</sup>PD1<sup>-</sup> dysfunctional state
  - self/shared antigens (SSA): tumor antigens aberrantly expressed but not mutated i.e. shared with normal tissue
  - tumor-specific antigens: mutated proteins or oncogenic viral proteins